 We could also take a look at the Macroblocks filter, under the Verify category.
 Here is what is produced for frames 143 and 144:

-“Red” and “purple” denote intra-coded macroblocks, gray blocks have been just copied from a reference frame, and other colors denote various prediction modes from reference frames.
+“Red” and “purple” denote intra-coded macroblocks, gray blocks have been just copied from a reference frame.
+Other colors denote various prediction modes from reference frames.
 Thus, we can see that frame 144 is an intra-frame (all its macroblocks are freshly encoded) while frame 143 is a predicted frame.
 As such, frame 144 should be considered more reliable than 143.